 Yes.
 Please call the finance office at 260.422.4776.

 United Way’s current three-year average for overhead costs (fundraising and administrative costs) is 20 percent.
 Better Business Bureau guidelines state that no more than 35 percent of an agency’s dollars be spent on fundraising and administrative costs.
-United Way of Allen County is Better Business Bureau Accredited, meets United Way Worldwide membership standards, and has a 3 out of 4-star rating for Charity Navigator.
+United Way of Allen County is Better Business Bureau Accredited Charity, meets United Way Worldwide membership standards, earned a Gold rating on Guidestar and has a 4-star rating for Charity Navigator.

 United Way staff and volunteers strongly believe that giving is a personal choice.
 We encourage peer solicitation and employee meetings to avoid the possibility of coercion and to give interested individuals the opportunity to be both informed about, and involved in, the United Way mission.
 Any pressure is contradictory to agency operating principles.
 If you feel pressured to give, United Way recommends you discuss your discomfort with your campaign coordinator.